AllenNeuralDynamics/Aind.Physiology.Fip/README.md

 ## Overview

 The FIP (Frame-projected Independent Photometry) system is a low-cost, scalable photometry setup designed for chronic recording of optical signals from behaving mice during daily training.
 The system is based on a modified design of Frame-projected Independent Photometry (Kim et al., 2016), using inexpensive, commercially available, off-the-shelf components.
+StimIntegratedRigs are using HARP behavior board to trigger behavaior cameras but are not using HARP system for aligning FIP data and Optogenetic stimulations.
+Instead, Optogenetic Stimulation is directly controled by the same microcontroller, Teensy as the one used for FIP control (both 2 excitation LEDs and a CMOS), and thus, they are already time aligned.

 ![FIP System Light Path](assets/images/fip_light_path.png)

 For more information, see the [AIND Fiber Photometry Platform Page](https://www.allenneuraldynamics.org/platforms/fiber-photometry) and the following protocols:
-* Protocol for system assembly: https://www.protocols.io/view/modified-frame-projected-independent-fiber-photome-261ge39edl47/v2
+* Protocol for system assembly: TBA
 * Protocol for system triggering setup: https://www.protocols.io/view/modified-frame-projected-independent-fiber-photome-261ge39edl47/v2

 ## Wavelength Information